 “Art and life are subjective.
 Not everybody’s gonna dig what I dig, but I reserve the right to dig it.”
 Whoopi Goldberg

 Mastering the art of living is about our quality of life.
-Besides our basic necessities of life, and the elements that sustains life on our planets and in our bodies, our living standard means a great deal.
+Besides our basic necessities of life and the elements that sustain life on our planets and in our bodies, our living standard means a great deal.
 It is not just about surviving but about living life abundantly.
 The art of life is a serious topic in any discussion about our everyday conditions of living.

 That means enjoying a satisfactory lifestyle and improving our lot as time goes by.
 We also want security for life and limb.
 And now with hacking, our personal data and our identity must always be guarded.
 So the art of life lies in constant readjustment for our protection and continuity.

 “One can have no smaller or greater mastery than mastery of oneself.”
 Leonardo da Vinci

 The basic necessities of life are food, which includes water, shelter, and clothing.
 Added to these essentials are sanitation, healthcare, education, and now the worldwide web superhighway which includes internet access.

 There are elements that sustain life on our planet and in our bodies.
 Humans who are mammals, utilize, of the 116 elements that are known, only 25 of these elements, which are essential to life.
 The most common 6 elements are carbon, hydrogen, nitrogen, oxygen, phosphorus, and sulfur.
 4 of these – carbon, oxygen, hydrogen, and nitrogen – comprise about 96% of our human bodies.

 Important areas of life consist of body, spirit, mind, education, communication, family, community life, skill-set, career, finances, recreation, and contribution to community and society at large.
 And love for one another and taking care of our environment and our planet – earth.

 Empower with Art is a resource that addresses these topics so we can better master the art of living.

 - Body and Health